 Cryptocurrency with lowest transaction fees

 Surprisingly, zero-fee cryptocurrency exists, and this is Nano.
-Except that, the coin masters claim near-instant transactions.
+Except the lowest crypto fee in our list, the coin masters claim near-instant transactions.
 Nano works by utilizing Delegated Proof-of-Stake consensus mechanism with a block lattice architecture where accounts have their own blockchains.
 It essentially means no need to incentivize miners for keeping the network secure using selected representatives instead.
-It makes the transactions much cheaper than on a traditional blockchain.
+It ensures the cheapest transaction fee comparing to a traditional blockchain.

 Well, almost zero-fee, though it’s usually called feeless.
 The very point of Dash cryptocurrency is to be a fast and near feeless means of payment among people and businesses.
 On the official website, it is promised that with the help of Dash you can “say goodbye to chargebacks” – indeed, it’s quite profitable compared to other money transfer methods.
 Just check, any size transaction’s fee is less than $0.01, let alone they will remain anonymous!